 Step 2.
 Register on a preferred crypto exchange platform

 To buy bitcoin in Nigeria, especially with the use of fiat currency from your traditional bank account, you need to find a reliable digital currency exchange that accepts payments in Nigerian naira and allows you to buy BTC and other coins using a debit card, or bank transfers.

-A very good example of these platforms in Nigeria is SnappyExchange, very reliable, fast, and has good rates.
+A very good example of these platforms in Nigeria is SnappyExchange – a reliable, secure, and fast platform where you can buy and sell Bitcoin in Nigeria at very good rates.